anyascii/anyascii/README.md

 ## Implementations

-Any-Ascii is implemented in 9 different programming languages.
+AnyAscii is implemented in 9 different programming languages.

 ### Go